Funfetti Cake Recipe (Easy Homemade Sheet Cake)

 Instructions

-• In a mixer, beat butter and sugar until light and fluffy.
+• In a stand mixer, beat the butter and sugar on medium until light and fluffy, about 2 to 3 minutes.

-• With the mixer on low, alternate the dry ingredients with the wet ingredients, beating until combined each time.
+• With the mixer on low, alternate adding the dry ingredients and the milk mixture, beginning and ending with the dry.
+Mix just until combined.
+Don't overmix!

 Notes